electron/electronjs.org-old/_docs/api/web-contents.md

 #### `contents.getUserAgent()`

-Returns a `String` representing the user agent for this web page.
+Returns `String` - The user agent for this web page.

 #### `contents.insertCSS(css)`